-Biologically speaking circadian rhythm is nearly 24 hours and our bodies rely on the sun to reset this cycle in sync with the length of days.
-As the day goes on the sunlight diminishes and naturally, we get less blue light from the sun to keep us awake.
+Biologically speaking, the circadian rhythm is nearly 24 hours, and our bodies rely on the sun on to reset this cycle in sync with the length of days.
+As the day goes on the sunlight diminishes, and naturally, we get less blue light from the sun to keep us awake.
 It’s important to turn the lights in the house down as the sun starts to set.
-This will naturally help your body connect to nature’s circadian rhythm and boost your immune system naturally.
+This will naturally help your body connect to nature's circadian rhythm and boost your immune system naturally.

 3.)
 Take a warm bath or shower

 Take a warm bath or shower followed by a warm (not hot) cup of Valerian Tea.
 Valerian root has been used since the second century to help people fall asleep faster, reduce symptoms of insomnia, and increase overall sleep quality.